Brindisi: Pasta, pastry and confectionery

 Pasta and bread is made with unrefined flour, and thus takes on a dark colour.
 Durum wheat is mixed with traditional meal.
 Special local dishes include lasagna with vegetables, cavatelli, orecchiette (stacchioddi in Brindisi dialect) and ravioli stuffed with ricotta.

 In breadmaking, local custom favours the use of durum wheat, bread flour and barley bread.
 For bread made with yeast (called criscituni) and cooked on an oven stone, Brindisi bakers use bundles of olive branches to give the bread a particular scent.
 One type of traditional bread is made with olives (called puccia).
 It is made with a much more refined wheat flour than for ordinary bread, to which are added black olives.
+A traditional focaccia from Brindisi is "puddica", made with simple ingredients—flour, water, yeast, olive oil—and topped with tomatoes, capers, and oregano.

 Also important are frisella, a sort of dehydrated hard bread which can be stored for a long time, and tarallini, also easily stored for long periods.
 The pucce and uliate cakes are also typical.
 Among local desserts the central place is occupied by almond paste, obtained by grinding shelled almonds and sugar.
 Another specialty is cartellate, a pastry, particularly prepared around Christmas, made of a thin strip of a dough made of flour, olive oil, and white wine that is wrapped upon itself, intentionally leaving cavities and openings, to form a sort of "rose" shape; the dough is then deep-fried, dried, and soaked in either lukewarm vincotto or honey.